marellocommerce/marello-bridge-api/README.md

-Marello Api Magento 2 Extension
+Marello Api Extension
 =============

-Marello Api extension is a wrapper which enables the Marello Bridge Magento 2 extension to communicate with an instance of Marello.
+Marello Api extension is a wrapper which enables the Marello Bridge extensions to communicate with an instance of Marello.
 This is a very wrapper only provides authentication with X-WSSE headers and allows you and or the Marello Bridge extension to send data to a Marello Application instance.